JaneliaSciComp/SongExplorer/README.md

 containing the logits of the output layer (which is just a vector of word probabilities), as well as the correct answer from the ground-truth annotations.
 To turn these data into a CSV file, use the `Mistakes` button.
-In the ground-truth sub-folders, CSV files are created for each WAV file, with an extra column just like above.
+In the ground-truth subfolders, CSV files are created for each WAV file, with an extra column just like above.
 No need to copy any files here.

 Now detect sounds in the ground-truth recordings for which you haven't done so